HM Prison Holloway: Sarah Reed case

 On 11 January 2016 Sarah Reed, an inmate at Holloway, was found dead in her cell.
-Her family were told by prison staff that she had strangled herself while lying on her bed.
+Her family was told by prison staff that she had strangled herself while lying on her bed.
 For The Observer, Yvonne Roberts wrote "Sarah's final days were harrowing.
 She was hallucinating, chanting, without the medication she had relied on for years, sleepless, complaining a demon punched her awake at night.
 She was on a basic regime, punishment for what was classed as bad behaviour.
 In spite of her mental and physical fragility, she was isolated, the cell hatch closed, without hot water, heating or a properly cleaned cell.
 'For safety and security' a four-strong 'lockdown' team of prison officers delivered basic care."
 Observations of Reed had been cut to only one an hour though she was obviously severely psychotic, had threatened suicide and had self-harmed.
 A prison officer told Reed's mother, "We deal with restraint and maintaining the law.
 We're not designed to deal with health issues."

 The jury at her inquest decided that Reed took her own life when the balance of her mind was disturbed, but were unclear whether she had intended to kill herself.
 They said failure to manage her medication and the failure to complete the fitness to plead assessment in a reasonable time were factors in her death.
 The jury were also concerned about how Reed was monitored and claimed Reed received inadequate treatment in prison for her distress.

 Deborah Coles of the charity Inquest said: "Sarah Reed was a woman in torment, imprisoned for the sake of two medical assessments to confirm what was resoundingly clear, that she needed specialist care not prison.
 Her death was a result of multi-agency failures to protect a woman in crisis.
 Instead of providing her with adequate support, the prison treated her ill mental health as a discipline, control and containment issue."